getfem/getfem/doc/sphinx/source/userdoc/model_nonlinear_elasticity.rst

   getfem::SaintVenant_Kirchhoff_hyperelastic_law AHL;
   getfem::Ciarlet_Geymonat_hyperelastic_law AHL;
   getfem::Mooney_Rivlin_hyperelastic_law AHL;
+  getfem::plane_strain_hyperelastic_law AHL(pAHL);

 The Saint-Venant Kirchhoff law is a linearized law defined with the two Lame coefficients, Ciarlet Geymonat law is defined with the two Lame coefficients and an additional coefficient and the Mooney-Rivlin law is defined with two coefficients and is to be used with the large strain incompressibility condition.
+The plane strain hyperelastic law take a pointer on an hyperelastic law as a parameter and performs a 2D plane strain approximation.

 ``md`` is the model variable, ``mim`` the integration method, ``varname`` the string being the name of the variable on which the term is added, ``dataname`` the string being the name of the data in the model representing the coefficients of the law (can be constant or decribe on a finite element method) and ``region`` is the region on which the term is considered (by default, all the mesh).